Office of Research Integrity

 1. In either the human research review application on-line form for an initial study or in an amendment to an existing study include:

-a) That the research will be conducted at a site or multiple sites not affiliated with MUSC;
+a) That the research will be conducted at a site or multiple sites not affiliated with MUSC (non-MUSC site);

 b) A description of the specific research activities to be conducted at the site;

-(2) Written confirmation that facility personnel have the appropriate expertise to carry out the research procedures and assurance that personnel from the facility who are involved in the research and data collection have appropriate training in human subject research protection (CITI) and;
+(1) The MUSC PI should provide written confirmation that facility personnel have the appropriate expertise to carry out the research procedures and assurance that personnel from the facility who are engaged in the research have appropriate training in human subject research protections (CITI).

-2. Complete the "Off-Campus Study Site Form" indicating the following:
+2. Complete the "Off-Campus Study Site Form" for each site non-MUSC site indicating the following:

 a) A determination of whether the site is "engaged" in research using the OHRP Guidance Document, "Engagement of Institutions in Research".

 The IRB Staff may assist the PI in determining whether the non-MUSC employees are actively participating in the implementation of research procedures or are obtaining individually identifiable private data about human subjects research purposes.
-If the non-MUSC employees are engaged in the research, then the MUSC human research protection policy applies to those personnel and they must complete the appropriate human subjects protection training (CITI) and be listed as study personnel.
+If the non-MUSC employees are engaged in the research, then the non-MUSC site must also have IRB approval before the study may be conducted there.

-b) Documentation of whether the off-campus site has an IRB and if so, whether it has approved the research or will request reliance upon the MUSC IRB.
+b) Documentation of whether the non-MUSC site has an IRB and if so, whether it has approved the research or will request reliance upon the MUSC IRB.

 c) If the off-campus site has an approved FWA, provide the off-campus site's FWA number.